Welcome to our Website!

 NO TIME?

-If your pet is a friendly adoptable dog that has not bitten anyone or killed other pets or livestock (not counting chickens or rodents), or if they are a friendly adoptable cat, I recommend you surrender him or her to one of the following groups.
+So, if your pet is a friendly adoptable dog that has not bitten anyone or killed other pets or livestock (not counting chickens or rodents), or if they are a friendly adoptable cat, I recommend you surrender him or her to one of the following groups.
 Call them to be sure they can take your pet before driving there:

 • Humane Society of Central Oregon in Bend, OR, (541-382-3537)